StratosphereLabs/stratosphere-ui/src/components/DatePicker/DatePicker.md

 - `range` - a start and end date, e.g. `Aug 12, 2013 – Aug 20, 2013`
 - `month` - a single month, e.g. `Aug 2013`

-`DatePicker` follows shadcn/ui's [date picker](https://ui.shadcn.com/docs/components/base/date-picker) composition of a popover and a [calendar](https://ui.shadcn.com/docs/components/base/calendar), so the day grid is rendered by [React DayPicker](https://daypicker.dev).
+`DatePicker` follows shadcn/ui's [date picker](https://ui.shadcn.com/docs/components/base/date-picker) composition of an [input](https://ui.shadcn.com/docs/components/base/date-picker#input), a popover and a [calendar](https://ui.shadcn.com/docs/components/base/calendar), so the value can be typed as well as picked, and the day grid is rendered by [React DayPicker](https://daypicker.dev).
 It keeps React DayPicker's default class names instead of shadcn's Tailwind ones, which is exactly the markup daisyUI's [calendar component](https://daisyui.com/components/calendar/) styles - every color, radius and size comes from the active daisyUI theme, and no extra CSS is required.

 ## Form values